bratislava/bratiska-cli/README.md

 HOSTNAME
 ```

-hostname of the app
+the hostname of the app

 ```dotenv
 IMAGE_TAG
 ```

-complete image tag with url and tag
+complete image tag with URL and tag
 like `harbor.bratislava.sk/municipal-police/zandaris:bratiska-cli-1.5.64-pipelines-1e6277615d3649300384a399f7cb6a8c12a0e128-master-v0.3.1`

 ```dotenv